bloominstituteoftechnology/web-module-project-custom-hook/README.md

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
 This module explored Form management in React.
 You learned what stateful logic is, how to build custom hooks, and how to compose multiple hooks together.
 In your project you will demonstrate proficiency of these subjects and principles by creating an application using each of these.

-## Objectives
+## Skills You Will Practice

-- Build custom hooks that contain stateful logic
+- Building custom hooks that contain stateful logic
-- Build custom hooks that work with the localStorage Web API
+- Building custom hooks that work with the localStorage Web API
-- Compose hooks together
+- Composing hooks together

 ## Introduction